Devising a Social Media Plan for Content Marketing

 6. Take advantage of niche social media sites.
 While the major sites like Digg and StumbleUpon have the capability to send the most traffic, niche sites will send higher quality, targeted visitors that are more likely to subscribe.
-Plus, it may be easier to achieve popularity with niche social media sites.
-We have a list of categorized social media sites that may help you to find the right ones.
+Plus it may be easier to achieve popularity with niche social sites like Designer News or Hacker News.

 7. Be original.
 Blog posts that are creative and original will have a higher chance of success with social media, plus your content will stand out to visitors as they are surfing.
 Take the time to brainstorm and create unique content that will set you apart from other blogs in your industry.

 8. Submit to appropriate categories.
 If you submit your own pages to social media websites, you’ll have the best results if you carefully select the most appropriate category each time.
 As a result, the visitors you receive will be more targeted.
 If you use StumbleUpon, try to submit to the major categories, as their will be more viewers for those categories than for the minor ones.